How to Detect Unauthorised AI Tools in Your Organisation

 The Goal Isn't to Block Everything

-Detection isn't the end goal — informed governance is.
+Detection is not the end goal — informed governance is.

 Start with visibility.
 Everything else follows.